 If you are looking for new vegan dishes, have a go at this hearty and flavorful dish.
 It is packed with proteins that will leave you energized for the rest of the day.
 Falafels are often served as sandwiches or alongside other vegetable-based dishes like salad and fried eggplant.

 If you love meat pies, you will surely love this traditional Egyptian dish.
 It is baked bread that is filled with minced meat, onion, pepper, and parsley.
-This dish is a familiar delicacy to Egypt, sold almost everywhere as street food and frequently made in homes as a meal to start the day.
+This dish is a familiar street delicacy in Egypt.
+Local people frequently maken it at home as a meal to start the day.

 Seasoned with so many different ingredients, this dish is sure to give you a savory and heart-warming meal.
 It can get quite spicy because of the pepper, so make sure to have a glass of water nearby when you are eating this.